skyplaying/web3.js/docs/docs/guides/05_smart_contracts/tips_and_tricks.md

 Future releases of web3.js, specifically version 5.x, will replace the warning with an error whenever multiple methods match a call without explicit overloading.
 This aims to foster greater precision in method invocation.

-### Key Takeaway for function overlading: Method Specification
+### Key Takeaway for function overloading: Method Specification

 When working with overloaded smart contract methods, it's imperative to specify the intended method by appending its parameter types within parentheses, such as `funcWithParamsOverloading(address)` versus `funcWithParamsOverloading(uint256)`.
 This ensures the accuracy of method invocation, leading to more efficient and clearer contract interactions.